 Send requests to a third-party server, receive data, and add it to your chatbot replies.
-Save data as a variable or insert it directly into a message.How it works?
+Save data as a variable or insert it directly into a message.How does it work?

 Set up a delay

-The delay indicator is set so that the users see that an answer is being "typed."
-The typing indicator will be displayed for the amount of time that you indicated.
+Users can see a delay indicator as a "typing" answer.
+This indicator will be displayed for the amount of time you indicated.

-Messages in your flow will be sent based on which button or quick reply a user chooses.
+Your flow messages will be sent based on which button or quick reply a user chooses.
 Develop the auto-reply flow using elements.

 You can test sending messages from each flow you create.
 To do this, save the new auto-reply flow and send it to yourself.
-Once you've finished testing, launch this flow to your subscribers.
+Once you have finished testing, launch this flow to your subscribers.

-How to create a chatbot for Telegram or a Facebook page
+How to create a chatbot for Instagram, WhatsApp, Facebook, or Telegram?

 Collect the database using the widget on the website.
-To create a subscription widget, jump to the “Messengers” tab and go to “Signup widgets.”
-Choose the type of widget from the available ones and customize it in the editor.
-When the widget is ready, press “Save and get code.”
-Insert the code you receive to the corresponding place on your website.
-Learn how to, create the subscription widget.
+To create a subscription widget, go to the “Messenger” tab and click “Sign-up widgets.”
+Select a widget type from the available ones and customize it in the editor.
+When the widget is ready, click “Save and get code.”
+Paste the code you receive to the corresponding place on your website.
+Learn how to create a subscription widget.

-How to create and set up the trigger for auto-replies and message flows?
+How to create and set up triggers for auto-replies and message flows?

 Find the “Bot structure” tab in the “Messengers” menu of your SendPulse account.
-Press “Create a new trigger” and choose the necessary trigger.
-The system provides predefined triggers “Immediately”, “Standard reply”, “Unsubscription from bot”, as well as triggers you can set up manually: “Keyword” and “After subscription.”
-Specify a keyword which will trigger the auto-reply.
-After the trigger is created you can set up the auto-reply or a flow which will be sent once the trigger is activated.
-Learn how to, create, edit, and delete triggers.
+Click “Create a new trigger” and select the necessary trigger.
+The system provides predefined triggers “Immediately”, “Standard reply”, and “Unsubscription from the bot”, as well as triggers you can set up manually: “Keyword” and “After subscription.”
+Specify a keyword that will trigger the auto-reply.
+After creating, you can set up the auto-reply or a flow that will be sent once the trigger is activated.
+Learn how to create, edit, and delete triggers.

-How to create the auto-reply flow in the editor?
+How to create an auto-reply flow in our editor?

-Can I redirect the user from one flow to another?
+Can I redirect a user from one flow to another?

-Sure, so that you don’t duplicate the message blocks, you are able to redirect users from your current flow to another one.
+Sure, so that you do not duplicate the message blocks, you can redirect users from your current flow to another one.

-How do I create flows which are not connected to any triggers?
+How do I create flows that are not connected to any triggers?

-Go to the “Bot structure” tab in your SendPulse account and press the “Create a flow” button.
-After you save the flow, you can connect it to any trigger you created.
+Go to the “Bot structure” tab in your SendPulse account and click the “Create a flow” button.
+After you save the flow, you can connect it to any trigger you have created.
 You can also redirect users from other flows to the unbound flow.

-You can create the following elements to your message:
+You can create the following elements for your message:

-- text — type the necessary text for your message;
+- text — type a necessary text for your message;

 - image — add an image to your message;